zakariamaaraki/RemoteCodeCompiler/README.md

 <img height="100px" width="100px" src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/39/Kubernetes_logo_without_workmark.svg/1200px-Kubernetes_logo_without_workmark.svg.png" alt="k8s logo"/>
 </p>

-You can use the provided helm chart to deploy the project on k8s, see the documentation on k8s folder.
+You can use the provided helm chart to deploy the project on k8s, see the documentation in the [k8s](https://github.com/zakariamaaraki/RemoteCodeCompiler/tree/master/k8s) folder.

 ```shell
 helm install compiler ./k8s/compiler
 ```

 ### AKS Provisioning
 We provide you with a script to provision an AKS cluster to ease your deployment experience.
-See provisioning folder.
+See the documentation in [provisioning](https://github.com/zakariamaaraki/RemoteCodeCompiler/tree/master/provisioning/arm) folder.

 ## How It Works